Corporate Governance Statement

 - an internal audit programme to evaluate and test the key controls over financial reporting that is conducted over the course of each year, and involves senior management implementing a specific programme to appraise the effectiveness of the internal controls and to ensure the ongoing integrity of financial reporting.
 The scope and findings of the programme are reported to the Audit Committee at different intervals during the course of the year.
 The programme of evaluating the effectiveness of internal control over financial reporting uses methodology drawn from the COSO (Committee of Sponsoring Organisations of the Treadway Commission) Framework for Smaller Public Companies released in 2013, one of the most widely used approaches to internal control worldwide.
 The programme comprises five integrated components:

 The objective of the Company’s remuneration policies is to provide fair and competitive remuneration to its Board, executives and staff in order for the Company to benefit by attracting and retaining a high quality team.
 The level and composition of Directors’ and senior executives’ remuneration is set out in the Remuneration Report in the Directors’ Report together with further information on the structure and basis of remuneration paid.

 The Nomination and Remuneration Committee is responsible for reviewing and making recommendations on remuneration policies for Directors and senior executives based on assessment of relevant market conditions, and linking remuneration to the Company’s financial and operational performance.
-The Nomination and Remuneration Committee consists of two independent Directors, and is chaired by Mr D A Mortimer.
+The Nomination and Remuneration Committee consists of two independent Directors and one executive Director, and is chaired by Mr Francis M Douglas.

 Executive remuneration may comprise salary, short term bonuses and share participation.
 All equity-based remuneration is made in accordance with thresholds approved by shareholders.
 Recipients of equity-based remuneration such as options or shares are not permitted to enter into transactions that limit the economic risk of participating in such schemes.